jonathanstowe/Crypt-Libcrypt/README.md

 ## Installation

 Currently there is no dedicated test to determine whether your platform is supported, the unit tests may simply fail horribly.

-Assuming you have a working perl6 installation you should be able to install this with *zef* :
+Assuming you have a working Rakudo installation you should be able to install this with *zef* :

     # From the source directory